NYNJ2017/EmoticonVector/README.md

 # EmoticonVector

-This repository contains the  file (EmoticonVector.pdf) for six dimension vectors for emoticons.
+This repository contains the  file (emoticonVector.pdf) for six dimension vectors for emoticons.